Hampton Court Baroque Palace Tours

 William III and his wife Mary II became King and Queen in 1688, ousting the last of the Roman Catholic kings, James II.
 They did not want to live in the centre of London – after all, only 20 years before, the Great Plague had wiped out over 100,000 people, and the couple considered London to be dirty, noisy and smelly.
 They loved the countryside around Hampton Court and thought the country air was good for William’s asthma but they hated Henry’s Tudor palace.

-So, as you look around the stone palace built for William and Mary by Christopher Wren, the big-named architect of the age, you will notice a stark contrast between the soft red brick of Henry’s palace and the intricate designs of Wren’s white stone building designed to rival the best the French had to offer.
+So, as you look around the stone palace built for William and Mary by Sir Christopher Wren, the big-named architect of the age, you will notice a stark contrast between the soft red brick of Henry’s palace and the intricacy of Wren’s white stone Baroque building designed to rival the best the French had to offer.

 Hobnob’s tour of William’s apartments starts at the top of his ceremonial staircase, impressively surrounded by the artwork of Antonio Verrio but entering the Guard’s Chamber, the equally impressive display of weaponry will take your breath away.
 Imagine having to clean 3000 individual items once a year – that job fell to William’s gunsmith, a chap named John Harris.